WhoAmIRUS/Pixel-Hunter/README.md

 ## Technology
 #### JS
 JavaScript ES6+ with code styleguide mostly based on [Airbnb JS](https://github.com/airbnb/javascript) and [Airbnb React](https://github.com/airbnb/javascript/tree/master/react).
-JS stylguide is enforced via [ESLint linter](http://eslint.org/) called in [git pre-commit hook](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks).
+JS stylguide is enforced via [ESLint linter](http://eslint.org/) called in precommit.

 #### CSS
 PostCSS with plugins with css styleguide mostly based on [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) with custom css-rules order (based on best practices from HTMLAcademy and others - you can look at it in `.eslintrc` file).
 CSS styleguide is enforced via [stylelint PostCSS plugin](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/postcss-plugin.md) and reported right on a webpage were compiled styles used (in body::before);
-`stylelint` itself are also called in [git pre-commit hook](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks).
+`stylelint` itself are also called in precommit.

 PostCSS plugins we're using: